-This contract is an agreement betweenand the AUSC .
+This contract is an agreement between and the AUSC .

-Contract 2014 4 -2015 for
+The Contract Term is for ONE season only.

-(insert full nar ne of team including league and division).
+Contract 2010 6 for AUSC team.

 Between: Adelaide University Soccer Club

 C/o The Adelaide University Sports Association

 George Murray Building

 Victoria Drive Adelaide SA 5000

 (The Provider)

-and: ,
+And: ,

 ,

 , SA

 (The Contractor)